justinmklam/pycascades-2019/conference-notes.md

 + Pip module for command line utility? ie. creating an application, not a library.
 Might be able to better package the scripts
 + String prepended with an f? ie. f'some string {widget.pk}'

-## Takeaway

-+ Fixtures in pytest make creating tests easier and more organized.
-+ Hypothesis is a good additional tool for property-based testing
+**Takeaway:** Fixtures in pytest make creating tests easier and more organized.
+Hypothesis is a good additional tool for property-based testing

-# 06 - Lightning Talks
+## 06 - Lightning Talks

-## Michael Gatt
+### Michael Gatt

 + For interviews, ask "how does organization deal with failures".
 This will give a good indication of the company's operations and culture.

-## To Comment or Not to Comment - Veronica Hanus
+### To Comment or Not to Comment - Veronica Hanus

 + Always use docstrings
 + Too many comments is bad (?)